 The presentation will draw together the promises, opportunities and new openings that equal and responsible actions offer for the sport movement

 9:00-9:20 Opening of the Second Day: Looking Beyond 2020

 Mr Tuomo Puumala, Secretary of State

-9:20-9:50 PANEL: Mentoring and Sponsoring as a Tool for Positive Change Two New Leaders Mentor-Mentee pairs:
+9:20-9:55 PANEL: Mentoring and Sponsoring as a Tool for Positive Change

-Game-changer Ms Anunciata Liechtenstein (Liechtenstein) with her Mentor HRH Prince
+Game-Changer Ms Anunciata Liechtenstein (Liechtenstein) with her Mentor HRH Feisal Al Hussein